Verdict in Indonesia: A healthy environment is a human right

 Haslilin and Andi Firmansyah are free again

-The two were unjustly imprisoned for nearly four months and were immediately released after the verdict.
-The prosecution had demanded eight months of imprisonment.
+The two were unjustly criminalized and awaited the court hearing for almost four months, where they were found not guilty.
+The prosecution had demanded an eight-month prison term.
 According to the court, Andi Firmansyah and Haslilin committed no crime but fought for the right to a good and healthy environment.
+After the verdict, they were free to go home to their families.

 The acquitted activists are resisting nickel mining just 100 meters from their village, Torobulu, on Sulawesi.
 The company Wijaya Intan Nusantara Mining (PT WIN) is operating an open-pit mine there to extract nickel ore, leaving the houses in Torobulu covered in toxic dust laden with heavy metals.
 The village's water is so polluted and contaminated that people can no longer use it.
 The rice fields are ruined.